Pallet racking: Netting containment systems

 Load containment safety netting was originally adapted from cargo-based maritime netting used throughout the centuries for nautical trade and exploration.
 Safety netting has found widespread industrial use in load containment, driven in part by the post-war expansion of warehouse distribution systems.
 Netting types of varying break-strength and deflection allowances can be used within a load containment netting system.
-Widely accepted as an alternative to metal or other solid barrier systems, load containment safety netting provides a light weight, high-strength, easily customizable means to protect goods and personnel while allowing airflow, humidity control and clear visibility within sectioned containment areas.
+Widely accepted as an alternative to metal or other solid barrier systems, load containment safety netting provides a lightweight, high-strength, easily customizable means to protect goods and personnel while allowing airflow, humidity control and clear visibility within sectioned containment areas.

 Netting containment systems are used on rack bays or gravity-flow rack channels to contain loose or falling objects.
 Palletized parts or boxes can become dislodged during bay loading.
 Rack netting containment systems can be placed vertically at the front, or pick face, and/or at the rear sides of racking systems prevent dislodged objects or full pallets from falling.
 Netting containment systems can be applied across multiple bays or as single bay units and secured by varying fasteners determined by frequency of access, load requirements and net or load sizes.
 Actuating systems can also be found in current netting containment systems to allow remotely operated rack bay access by use of pull cords or other means.
 In addition to vertical placement, horizontal netting can also be utilized in rack systems to protect against objects falling from one level to another or into tunnel areas, and to provide barriers between storage between and rack supports.